Create a generative AI app that uses your own data

 dotnet run

-2. When prompted, enter a question, such as Where can I travel to? and review the response from your generative AI model.
+2. When prompted, enter a question, such as Where should I go on vacation to see architecture? and review the response from your generative AI model.

 Note that the response includes source references to indicate the indexed data in which the answer was found.

-3. Try a few more questions, for example Where should I stay in London?
+3. Try a follow-up question, for example Where can I stay there?

 4. When you’re finished, enter quit to exit the program.
 Then close the cloud shell pane.